-37 The obligation to take appropriate measures to provide data subjects with a processing or privacy notice stems from Article 12 GDPR which obliges data controllers to provide "any information referred to in Articles 13 and 14 and any communication under Articles 15 to 22 and 34 relating to processing to the data subject in a concise, transparent, intelligible and easily accessible form, using clear and plain language."
+&lt;sup>37 The obligation to take appropriate measures to provide data subjects with a processing or privacy notice stems from Article 12 GDPR which obliges data controllers to provide "any information referred to in Articles 13 and 14 and any communication under Articles 15 to 22 and 34 relating to processing to the data subject in a concise, transparent, intelligible and easily accessible form, using clear and plain language."
 The information referred to in Articles 13 sets out the information to be provided where data has been collected from the data subject.
 It includes setting out the purpose of the data collected and legal basis; legitimate interests of the data controller (where this is used as the legal base); recipients of the data or categories of data; and if the data will be transferred to a third country or international organisation.
 Articles 15 to 22 refer to the data subject's rights including the rights to access, rectification and erasure; the right to object (if data is being collected for certain purposes including for a task carried out in the public interest or an official function vested in the data controller or in pursuit of legitimate interests of the data controller); right to data portability etc.

-If f yes, who provides the digital information (e.g. national authorities, NGOs etc)? е e) Where information is provided in writing is translation available?
-N/A □Yes / □No If f yes, who provides the translation service (e.g. national authorities, NGOs etc)?
-3 s any specific training or guidance provided for staff responsible for data management with regard to nformation collected at the lodging phase? В Border Guard officers are provided with general training in this area.
-Sect ion !
-5: Examining an asylum application ing sections request information on any additional data collected after an asylum application is deemed to have and before a first instance decision is issued .
-5.1 C ross s checking of data collected at the examination phase 3 İI Against which databases at i. local/regional, ii. national, iii.
-European and iv. international levels is the information collected during the examination phase cross-checked (please elaborate, what the purpose is of the cross-checking and if only specific categories of data are cross-checked)?
-N/A 3 2.
-[Ooes systematic cross-checking against (a) VIS and (b) SIS take place? □Yes / ☑ No 3 What issues has your (Member) State encountered in cross checking data collected at the examination phase?
-N/A or each issue mentioned, please describe a) for whom it is an issue, b) why it is considered an issue and c) whether the assessment that this issue based on input from experts (please indicate sources).
-5.2 I nfor mation provided to asylum applicants at the examination phase 3 Are asylum applicants provided with a processing/privacy note 38 about the personal data collected rom them during the examination phase? □Yes / X No 3 t p f yes, please describe which information is provided (i.e. the purpose for which personal data from the asylum applicant is collected and on what basis, who has access to the information, data protection rights etc). a) Who provides the information mentioned above (under Q 34) (public authorities, international organisations, CSO - civil society organisations)?
-N/A b) How is this information provided (orally, digitally, in writing or all three)?
-P Please describe.
+N/A as no cross-checking is done at the examination phase

+32. Does systematic cross-checking against (a) VIS and (b) SIS take place?

+🗆 Yes / 🗆 No

+33. What issues has your (Member) State encountered in cross checking data collected at the examination phase?

+For each issue mentioned, please describe a) for whom it is an issue, b) why it is considered an issue and c) whether the assessment that this issue based on input from experts (please indicate sources).

+5.2 Information provided to asylum applicants at the examination phase

+34. Are asylum applicants provided with a processing/privacy note about the personal data collected from them during the examination phase?

+It should be noted that in view of the GDPR steps are being taken to ensure that applicants are provided with a processing/privacy notice about the personal data that is collected.

+35. If yes, please describe which information is provided (i.e. the purpose for which personal data from the asylum applicant is collected and on what basis, who has access to the information, data protection rights etc). a) Who provides the information mentioned above (under Q 34) (public authorities, international organisations, CSO - civil society organisations)?

+b) How is this information provided (orally, digitally, in writing or all three)?

+Please describe.

+c) Where information is provided orally, is interpretation available?

+- If yes, who provides the interpretation services (e.g. national authorities, NGOs etc)? - d) Where information is provided digitally, is translation available?

+- If yes, who provides the digital information (e.g. national authorities, NGOs etc)? - e) Where information is provided in writing is translation available? - □ Yes / □ No - If yes, who provides the translation service (e.g. national authorities, NGOs etc)? - 36.
+Is any specific training or guidance provided for staff responsible for data management with regard to information collected at the examination phase?